 Dick Clardy requests your contribution to our ABA Newsletter:

-other important happenings with others, we certainly help strengthen
+important happenings with others, we certainly help strengthen the ABA.

-it is a great way for you to stay connected with your fellow members.
-For
+great way for you to stay connected with your fellow members.
+For you

-share this with your spouse if they are the one more likely to respond.
+Please share this with your spouse if they are the one more likely to

-in mid-October.
-If any individual wants the Newsletter to be sent to you
+mid-October.
+If any individual wants the Newsletter to be sent to you via

-via US mail, please advise and I will gladly send.
-A second Newsletter
+US mail, please advise and I will gladly send.
+A second Newsletter will be

-Please also be aware that President Tom Leslie and the gracious
+Please also be aware that President Dennis Zeisler and the gracious hosts of

-hosts of the ABA Convention in Tampa for March 6-9, 2013 are urging you
+the ABA Convention in Reno for March of 2015 are urging you to mark your

 Send your updates for the next